james-lawrence/genieql/README.md

-# genieql
+# genieql - sql query and code generation.
-sql query and code generation program. its purpose is to generate as much of the boilerplate code for interacting with database/sql as possible. without putting any runtime dependencies into your codebase.
+its purpose is to generate a decent amount of the boilerplate code for interacting with database/sql as possible without putting any runtime dependencies into your codebase. primary areas of focus are:
+1. data scanners (hydrating structures from queries)
+2. make support and maintaince for simple queries a breeze.
+3. integrate well with the broader ecosystem. aka: scanners should play well with query builders.

 # is it production ready?
-its very much in alpha code, but it is in use on few production applications already.
+its nearing production ready, essentially beta code, but it is in use on few production applications already.

--it only supports postgresql currently.
+- it only supports postgresql currently.
+- sqlite support is otw.

--adding additional support is very straight forward, just implement the Dialect interface. see the postgresql implementation as the example.
+- adding additional support is very straight forward, just implement the Dialect interface. see the postgresql implementation as the example.

--test coverage is getting added.
+- test coverage is getting added. (a good chunk already exists but working on a better test harness for integration tests)

 mainly getting it out early to solicite feedback on the api of the code that gets generated and feature requests.